UNIVERSITY OF MARY WASHINGTON

 - Students will be able to recognize their knowledge and lack of knowledge

 - Students will be able to connect their undergraduate experiences and their post-graduation lives

-- Demonstrate satisfactory knowledge of the vary strategies to convey arguments, main ideas, and support / evidence.
+- Demonstrate satisfactory knowledge of the varying strategies to convey arguments, main ideas and support/ evidence

-- Demonstrate satisfactory knowledge of the audience, role of the writer, and rhetorical strategies.
+- Demonstrate satisfactory knowledge of the audience, the role of the writer, and rhetorical strategies

 - Demonstrate satisfactory knowledge of writing conventions and correctness.